 You may have heard that garlic keeps away vampires, which is as good a reason as any to keep some on hand.
-But have you heard that eating raw garlic or taking garlic supplements can help keep away the common cold?
+But what about the healing benefits of garlic?
+Have you heard that eating raw garlic or taking garlic supplements can help keep away the common cold?
 It can also help your body fight off the germs should they get through your defenses.

 There’s more to garlic than a tasty ingredient in your favorite Mediterranean dishes.
 Garlic has immune-boosting properties that are useful in many ways to keep you healthy.
 If you feel the unmistakable signs of a cold coming on, reach for some garlic to keep it at bay.
 Garlic is good for colds, which is why we at Balanced Care recommend it as part of your winter defenses.